-2 http://spaceflight.nasa.gov/gallery/images/exploration/lunarexploration/html/s89_26097.html grasp the importance of radiation biology, your students will need a solid understanding of why the radiation encountered in long-duration space exploration is such an enormous challenge to the human body.
+2 http://spaceflight.nasa.gov/gallery/images/exploration/lunarexploration/html/ s89_26097.html understanding of how the biological limitations of the human body in the space environment will affect its overall design and operation.
+To successfully grasp the importance of radiation biology, your students will need a solid understanding of why the radiation encountered in long-duration space exploration is such an enormous challenge to the human body.